olvaffe/olv-notes/coding/rust.md

 - 17.1.
 Characteristics of Object-Oriented Languages
 - 17.2.
 Using Trait Objects That Allow for Values of Different Types
+  - given `trait Foo {}` and `impl Foo for Bar`
+    - `Bar` implements the `Foo` trait
+    - when a method is called, it can be resolved statically and no vtable is needed
+  - on the other hand, `Box<dyn Foo>` is a trait object
+    - `dyn` makes sure there is a vtable
+    - when a method is called, it is resolved dynamitcally via the vtable
 - 17.3.
 Implementing an Object-Oriented Design Pattern

 ## The Book - Chapter 18.
 Patterns and Matching